MFEK/glifparser.rlib/README.md

 # glifparser

+(c) 2020–2022 Fredrick R. Brennan and MFEK Authors

 A parser and writer for UFO `.glif` files.

-`glifparser` is one of the most important MFEK libraries, and is considered a core library.
+`glifparser` is a core MFEK library.
 Almost all modules and non-core libraries are expected to in some way rely on `glifparser` and its types.

 `glifparser` supports the entire `.glif` spec as of 12 April 2021 ([`0a79aa7`](https://github.com/MFEK/glifparser.rlib/commit/0a79aa7a050d978b2774f8e32621790e6b5538b2)),